sbackus/antifa-witches/README.md

 The GM describes the fascists conververging, recruiting and gathering power.
 The Witches describe their lives, conversations, rituals and their responses to the fascists.

+WE THE QUEEROS THE NIGHTMARE POC THE WITCH HEALERS
+WE KNOW YR FEAR & IT WILL NOT BE ENOUGH TO PROTECT YOU

 ## ACTIONS
 When you act, and the outcome is in doubt, roll a D6.
 If it’s equal to or under the relevant stat (antifa/witch), you succeed.